 There is an annual SEND Information Evening for Parents held in the autumn term.
 This is an opportunity for parents and carers to meet the SENCo, Family Liaison Officer, SEN Governor, other parents, and to meet various people from community support services, such as Parent Voice, Young Carers, and Hope for Carers.
 Your initial contact will be with the tutor, who can either help answer your questions, or put you in contact with the SENCo.

-Last year we created our first Committee where students with SEN/D could meet and discuss how they learn, share ideas, and help the SEND Department find ways of supporting them in and out of the classroom.
-They are, Skye White, Sam Herring, Grace Berringer, Emilie Robinson, Patrick Harmer, Derry O’Shea and Reece Marshall.
+Students with SEN/D meet and discuss how they learn, share ideas, and help the SEND Department find ways of supporting them in and out of the classroom.
+They are, Grace Berringer, Lewis Swain, Will Vaughan, Cooper Huggins, Derry O’Shea, Hayley Rolls, Lewis Baird, Kelsea Jones.
 Come and talk to us if you have any ideas about how students with SEN/D can be better supported at school.

 What we do:

 In-Class Support: We work with students in the lessons to help them access the work the teacher is delivering.
 We create and provide resources to help structure activities, re-phrase and explain key concepts or ideas, teach subject vocabulary, check the student’s understanding of the tasks, and generally help the students settle into the lesson.